hieubexi/EmbeddedSystems_CO3054_HCMUT-/lab02/README.md

     * Flash to the device. `idf.py flash`
     * Open monitor of device. `idf.py monitor`
 ```
-or you can multiple commands `idf.py build flash monitor`.
+or you can just run multiple commands `idf.py build flash monitor`.

 * Program upload failure
     * Hardware connection is not correct: run `idf.py -p PORT monitor`, and reboot your board to see if there are any output logs.